expo/expo/docs/pages/versions/v32.0.0/workflow/testing-with-jest.md

 title: Testing with Jest
 ---

 Jest is the most widely used JavaScript unit testing framework, so you may be even be familiar with it already.
-This guide explains how to set up Jest in your project, write a snapshot test, write a unit test, and common problems that people encounter when using Jest in React Native.
+This guide explains how to set up Jest in your project, write a unit test, write a snapshot test, and common problems that people encounter when using Jest in React Native.

 ## Installation

+The first thing we'll want to do is install jest-expo, it's a Jest preset that mocks out the native side of the Expo SDK and handles some configuration for you.

-First we need to install jest-expo: `yarn add jest-expo --dev` **or** `npm i jest-expo --save-dev`
+To install jest-expo as a development dependency run: `yarn add jest-expo --dev` **or** `npm install jest-expo --save-dev`.

 Then we need to add/update `package.json` to include: